AarKro/Hera/README.md

 <h2>TODO</h2>

-* Rename the mistakenly named d4jbots.enums package to d4jbot.enums .
-* Add second url with clientsecret "-fTYsjrxalkBaLTlF4_Pz4GKC9a_kcLi".
-This adds the Hera Dev bot to a server, which should be used for testing in the future.
-Master branch shall still use the normal clientsecret.
 * Add music functionality.
 * Fix Message of the day functionality.
 Program a single Thread which checks every hour if it is a new date versus the last time it checked, if so post a random message of the day.